SimplifyJobs/Summer2025-Internships/README.md

 🧠 For tips on the internship process check out [Zero to Offer](https://www.pittcs.wiki/zero-to-offer) 🧠

-🙏 **Contribute by submitting a [pull request](https://github.com/susam/gitpr#create-pull-request)!
-See the contribution guidelines [here](https://github.com/pittcsc/Summer2024-Internships/blob/dev/CONTRIBUTING.md)!** 🙏
+🙏 **This list is only made possible through our amazing contributors!** 🙏

-> Contributing is now easier than ever!
-Take a look at `CONTRIBUTING.md` for the new guidelines.
+>Contributing is now easier than ever!
+Check out the new guidelines [here](https://github.com/pittcsc/Summer2024-Internships/blob/dev/CONTRIBUTING.md)!

 <div align="center">
   <h3>